 Optimization 1: Inversion on Write

 To generate a score, we need the inverse matrix $A^{-1}$, which is computationally expensive.
 If we performed this inversion inside the Python client for every recommendation request, latency would increase significantly.
-Instead, the Flink training job periodically loads $A$ from state, factorizes it using LU decomposition, computes $A^{-1}$, and stores the inverse in Redis.
+Instead, the Flink training job periodically loads $A$ from state, factorizes it using LU decomposition, computes $A^{-1}$, and stores the inverse in Valkey.
 Because the contextual feature dimension in this demo is small, recomputing the inverse periodically remains efficient while keeping the serving layer lightweight.

 Optimization 2: Batched Updates

 To solve this, we use Flink timers to buffer updates.
-The model state ($A$ and $b$) is updated immediately for every event, while the expensive inversion and Redis write are triggered periodically (e.g., every 5 seconds).
+The model state ($A$ and $b$) is updated immediately for every event, while the expensive inversion and Valkey write are triggered periodically (e.g., every 5 seconds).
 This drastically reduces CPU load and network traffic while keeping the model fresh.

 Scalable Inference Logic